andrebriggs/az-conditional-builds/README.md

 ```

 - So that means only changes under bar\foo should trigger a build
+    - We have confirmed this
 - We also added an exclusion on all Markdown files via `'**/*.md'`
+    - We have confirmed that ADO doesn't trigger for all *.md in the repo

 Let's get more compliCated though.
 We want to:
 * Run a test only when one or more directories are changed